cosmaprc/k6-quickpizza-nft-poc/README.md

 ## TODOS

-- Secrets like the user password used to atuehnticate with the API can be saved using gitcrypt locally or in a k8s environment as secret files mounted in the test pods or even pulled from Vault.
+- Secrets like the user password used to authenticate with the API can be saved using gitcrypt locally or in a k8s environment as secret files mounted in the test pods or even pulled from Vault.
 - The scenarios all run either a local smoke test in the test env or a simplistic spike test that does not control the rate of requests per second sent to the api very well.
 An improvement would be to use another scenario type like the constant or ramping arrival rate ones to better control RPS per endpoint under test.
 Also having a stress test coupled with a longer soak test would likely be the way to go.
 - The default quickpizza grafana dashboard does not show the per endpoint/transaction RPS rates in percentiles over time, so we could improve on this to get a better view of how the RPS changes per endpoint during the test run.
 - The data creation example uses CSV files but we could switch to JSON based files using [msgpack](https://msgpack.org/index.html) for "efficient binary serialization"